-The PDC Championship, runs from early December 2020 to 1st January 2021 sees the world’s top PDC players compete for a prize fund of £2.5 million with £500k for the winner.
-Last year the MVG lost in the final to Peter Wright, the first time the Scot has won the event, preventing Van Gerwen winning his fourth championship.
-Will we see a new champion again in 2020, or will Van Gerwen reaffirm himself as the player of this generation?
+The PDC Championship, runs from early December 2021 to early January 2022 sees the world’s top PDC players compete for a prize fund of £2.5 million with £500k for the winner.
+Last year Gary Anderson lost in the final to Gerwyn Price, the first time the Welshman has won the event, preventing Anderson winning his third championship.
+Will we see a new champion again in 2021, will Van Gerwen reaffirm himself as the player of this generation?
 All the action is broadcast on Sky Sports live from Alexandra Palace in London.

 World Darts Championship Betting Offers for 2022

 This event has not started yet, please check back nearer the time.
 For other offers see our main loyalty page.